neuroneural/nshor_docker/readme.md

 Here's a simple example setup for submitting a large number of files to the cluster for processing.

 ### "Paths" input file
-The script expects an input text file of the follwing format, where order matters and lines with (OPTIONAL) at the end should only be included when their associated flags are utilized with the `pd_dockerParallelized.sh` script. **Given output directories should be unique & should already exist on the cluster.** See the [Preparing Output Directories](#preparing-output-directories) section for more info.
+The script expects an input text file of the follwing format, where order matters and lines with (OPTIONAL) at the end should only be included when their associated flags are utilized with the [`singularity exec`](#process-a-single-file) call. **Given output directories should be unique & should already exist on the cluster.** See the [Preparing Output Directories](#preparing-output-directories) section for more info.

 ```
 full file path on the cluster to functional MRI file for 1st run